rodber/blog/_posts/2022/2022-04-09-workflow-php.md

 ### Strict

-Workflow declaration gets validated against the complete declaration and Jobs must be compatible with each other.
+Workflow gets validated against the complete declaration and Jobs must be compatible with each other.
 A Workflow won't run if it detects that Jobs aren't compatible.

 If `Action::run` for `job` respond with `['user' => 'Rodolfo']`, other jobs can freely reference that variable as `${job:user}` to pass `Rodolfo` on runtime.
 If a job references undeclared response keys, or if the value doesn't match type declaration the Workflow will emit an Exception.